 Think of pain as an indicator and warning sign.
 Much like the warning lights on a dashboard of a car.
 The light will not go away until you find the WHY and fix the issue, ignore it and eventually it will break down.
 Most of us have what is called Super-Efficient Dysfunction.
 This term is used to describe the amazingly efficient ability for people to compensate with dysfunctional movement patterns to accomplish a given task.
 Meaning we may look globally functional at first glance, but in reality we are master 'movement cheaters' efficiently disguising our dysfunction.
 The key is to discover the 'cheat' before you get hurt.
 If you don't discover the cheat, It's not a matter of 'IF' you will get hurt, it's 'WHEN' and how severe!'

-TOP CAUSES OF PAIN & INJURY
+TOP CAUSES OF PAIN, INJURY & DECREASED PERFORMANCE

 (Micro Traumas, Non-Contact Injuries)